 8. Being Uncommunicative: In an age of instant communication, this is a genuine challenge.
 How long should you wait for a response?
 There’s a fine line between a busy schedule and simply being ignored.
 If a couple has known each other for a while, the time to respond can vary based on your intimate knowledge and understanding of each other.
 But if he makes the woman feel like she’s not worth his time, she’ll grow tired of waiting for him to express care, and turn to someone who does.

 9. Lack of Attention: A woman will fall quicker out of love when she feels like a man is not paying her enough (or any) attention.
 He never compliments her, but is always ready to talk about other women.
 He points out how “Chelsea just joined our office.
 She’s beautiful and fun to be around.
 I can’t wait to get know more about her.”
 Other women are more fun, understanding, and “get it.”
 James Cordova is a Professor of Psychology, Director of the Marriage Checkup Program, and Chair of the Psychology Department at Clark University in Worcester, Massachusetts, and a leading figure in the field of Couples Research and Therapy.
 In his article, “Attention Is the Most Basic Form of Love,” he says, “Attention is the basic food and water of a living and breathing relationship.
 Attention is how we nurture and feed.
-Attention is what we need and crave.
-Without attention, no relationship, no matter how strong, can survive for long.
+It is what we need and crave.
+Without it, no relationship, no matter how strong, can survive for long.
 The roots of connection simply shrink and whither.”
+This is particularly true for long-distance relationships.
+Couples who stay miles away from each other need to shower love and attention on each other at regular intervals.
+However, for that, they need to be on video calls, speak on the phone, and send gifts (perhaps using a reputed courier service near them) to each other.

-10. Apathy and Taking Her for Granted: Most relationships can weather many storms, but there is one problem that is like a tsunami.
+10. Apathy and Taking Her for Granted: Most relationships can weather small and less harmful storms, but there is one problem that is like a tsunami (that has the capability to wreak unfathomable damage and shatter lives).
 In her article, “Can Your Intimate Relationship Survive This?”
 Barrie Davenport, founder of Live Bold and Bloom, writes, “There is one relationship problem that can be very difficult to overcome.
 In fact, it can spell the end of the relationship if it isn’t acknowledged and addressed early and promptly.
 What is this insidious problem?
 It’s apathy… Apathy shows up as unconcern, indifference, lack of interest, lack of physicality, and lack of emotion.”
 When a relationship turns lukewarm, it signals the end.
-The man doesn’t care about the feelings of the woman—he’s indifferent to her concerns, unmoved by her distress, uninvolved in her interests, and has removed himself from any emotional intimacy.
+The man doesn’t care about the feelings of the woman-he’s indifferent to her concerns, unmoved by her distress, uninvolved in her interests, and has removed himself from any emotional intimacy.
 More than sexual intimacy, the lack of emotional intimacy destroys a relationship.

 Closely related to apathy, we find what may be the biggest killer of all relationships-taking her for granted.
 A man treats her like a dependable piece of machinery.
 He doesn’t feel the need to appreciate her, tell her how valuable she is to him.
 He rarely (never) makes plans to be with the woman-comes and goes as he pleases.
 There are no special dates.
 There is no sense of gratitude on his part.
 He rarely expresses thanks, and generosity is a forgotten virtue.
 Soon the relationship enters the no emotional intimacy zone.
 Communication breaks down and there is no more physical intimacy.
 The woman feels unattractive, unworthy, and unappealing.
 Several years ago, I heard the story of a devoted wife Hannah.
 For years, she put up with her husband’s bossiness, temper, and criticisms.
 She couldn’t do anything to please him.
 But one day, in a fit of anger, he said, “I could replace you with a 5 cent phone call.”
 He had put a value on her-a value she couldn’t live with and left.